PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

 }
 ```

 You might notice that the all our member variables have been changed to be stored in a `NativeArray`.
-This is because after a Job finishes running we usually want access to the data the Job worked on.
+This is because after a Job finishes running we will want access to the `m_vertexIndex`, if we didn't use a NativeArray we would get zero back from the vertexIndex of our Job.
 Remember how C# makes copies of everything?
-NativeArrays allow us to access the same memory from different places, rather than making copies of it every time.
+NativeArrays allow us to access the same memory / instance from different places, rather than making copies of it every time.
 So to access any data outside a Job we need to use a NativeArray.
-Make a new struct that inherits from `IJob` below the `JobChunk` class
+Make a new Job (which are just struct's) that inherits from `IJob` below the `JobChunk` class

 ```
 public struct ChunkJob : IJob